“Vesti la giubba,” Leoncavallo’s Pagliacci

 Hailed by KUSC Los Angeles as the “next great tenor”, Brian Cheney, protégé of legendary tenor Jerry Hadley, has gained international acclaim for his portrayal of characters such as Don José in Carmen, Mario Cavaradossi in Tosca, Rodolfo in La bohème, the Duke in Rigoletto, Edgardo in Lucia di Lammermoor, and Canio in Pagliacci.
 “It is tenor Brian Cheney as the brave painter Cavaradossi who really blew me away.
 Cheney has that terrific tenor sound: the power, richness, and vocal color of a high baritone combined with ringing, awe-inspiring high notes” (Stage and Cinema.)
 Of his performance as Don José in Carmen, critics hailed: “Tenor Brian Cheney’s portrayal of Don José was the most effective dramatic and vocal realization of character in the production…this excellent singer revealed a voice of amazing power and great beauty.
 Cheney’s booming tenor voice and effective dramatic realization of the passionate Don José soon made him the audience’s favorite character.”
 (Classical Voice of North Carolina)

-Next, Mr. Cheney sings the title role of Werther in concert with Baltimore Concert Orchestra, Nicely Nicely in Guys and Dolls in Concert with New Haven Symphony, tenor soloist in a concert entitled “An Afternoon at the Opera” with Danbury Concert Association, sings Bach’s Cantata #140 and Haydn’s Creation with Glacier Symphony as part of their Easter Festival, and as a tenor soloist in Attila Glatz Concert Productions’s New Year’s Concert Salute to Vienna in Quebec.
+Next, Mr. Cheney sings the title role of Werther in concert with Baltimore Concert Orchestra, Nicely Nicely in Guys and Dolls in Concert with New Haven Symphony, tenor soloist in a concert entitled “An Afternoon at the Opera” with Danbury Concert Association, tenor soloist in the University of North Carolina at Charlotte’s performance of Verdi’s Requiem, sings Bach’s Cantata #140 and Haydn’s Creation with Glacier Symphony as part of their Easter Festival, and as a tenor soloist in Attila Glatz Concert Productions’s New Year’s Concert Salute to Vienna in Quebec.
+He will also sing the tenor solo in Handel’s Messiah at St. Marks New Canaan, and performs at Carnegie Hall with DCINY in The Music of Sir Karl Jenkins concert.
 Last season, Mr. Cheney sang Tom Rakewell in The Rake’s Progress with Pacific Opera Project, Pinkerton in Madama Butterfly with Gulfshore Opera, Canio in Pagliacci with Imperial Symphony Orchestra, and reprised the role of Belmonte in Die Entführung aus dem Serail with Salt Marsh.
 He also sang in concert as tenor soloist for Beethoven’s Symphony No. 9 with Boise Philharmonic and Eastern Connecticut Symphony and Händel’s Messiah with The Saint Mark’s Chorale and Orchestra.

 An accomplished concert artist, Mr. Cheney has sang the tenor solo in a multitude of works including Carmina Burana with Brevard Symphony Orchestra; Händel’s Messiah with Norwalk Symphony Orchestra; Mozart’s Requiem with Chorus of Westerly, Boise Philharmonic, and Eastern Connecticut Opera; Beethoven’s Symphony No. 9 with Empire State Sinfonia; Deep in My Heart with Klavier Galerie; the Credo from Missa at Carnegie Hall; an opera gala with Monmouth Symphony; a concert with soprano Danielle Talamantes with the Danbury Concert Association; Verdi’s Requiem with Dartmouth College, Chorus of Westerly, Capella Cantorum, and at the Fisher Center at Bard College; concerts titled “Music at the Lighthouse” and “Opera in the Park” with Salt Marsh Opera; and, a solo he often performs, in Salute to Vienna with Jacobs Music Center, State Centre, Van Wezel Performing Arts Hall, Kimmel Center, The Music Center at Strathmore, Avery Fisher Hall at Lincoln Center, Orchestra Hall at Symphony Center, Ruth Eckerd Hall, Jack Singer Concert Hall, State Theatre, Winspear Centre, and Barbara B. Mann Performing Arts Hall.
 He also sang the tenor solo in the world premières of Ernst Von Dohnányi’s Szeged Mass at Carnegie Hall and From a Distant Mesa with New Mexico Philharmonic, for which he was praised for his “tone,” “expression,” and “lustrous radiance that illuminated the text at every point.”